 This cell consists of a copper vessel.
-In which saturated CuSO4 solution is filled which acts as depolariser and dil.H2SO4 is filled which acts as an electrolyte.
-An amalgamated zinc rod is immersed in H2SO4.
-This rod acts as a negative electrode or cathode.
-In copper vessels there is a transparent layer all around just below the upper surface in which CuSO4 crystals are kept in contact with CuSO4 solution due to this CuSO4 solution due to this CuSO4 solution always remains saturated.
+In which saturated CuSO4 solution is filled which acts as depolarizer and dil.H2SO4 is filled which acts as an electrolyte.
+An amalgamated zinc rod is immersed in Zn2SO4.
+In copper vessels there is a transparent layer all around just below the upper surface in which CuSO4 crystals are kept in contact with CuSO4 solution due to this the solution always remains saturated.

 Steps Involved in Daniell Cell

-- The Danielll cell can be conventionally represented as
+- The Daniell cell can be conventionally represented as

 Zn(s) + Cu2+(aq) → Zn2+(aq) + Cu(s)